DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/reporter-methods.md

 ---
 layout: docs
 title: Reporter Methods
-permalink: /documentation/extending-testcafe/custom-reporter-plugin/reporter-methods.html
+permalink: /documentation/extending-testcafe/reporter-plugin/reporter-methods.html
 checked: false
 ---
 # Reporter Methods

-To create a [custom reporter](index.md#implementing-the-reporter), you need to implement the following methods.
+To create a [reporter](index.md#implementing-the-reporter), you need to implement the following methods.

 > You can use [helper methods and libraries](helpers.md) within the reporter methods to output required data.